 Join expert psychologists online to explore human behaviour at work.
 You’ll examine:

 - the role of culture and impact of cultural variation on organisations

 - the causes of conflict at work, its effects on workers, safety and performance

 - strategies to help manage and avoid conflict in the workplace.

-Who is this online psychology course for?
+Who can join this online psychology course?

 This distance-learning course is for anyone keen to understand and manage the factors influencing human interactions within their company or organisation.